cybnity/iac-helm-charts/cybnity-platform/charts/ui-apis-gateway/README.md

 - Reactive-messaging-gateway system over SockJS/HTTPS (Vert.x messaging server)

 # HAProxy
 HAProxy solution is reused as reverse proxy.
-See [HAProxy documentation](https://www.haproxy.com/documentation/kubernetes/latest/community/install/kubernetes/) for mode detail on its configuration, and [HAPEE-LB technical documentation](https://www.haproxy.com/documentation/hapee/latest/onepage/) about detailed features and settings (e.g filters, logging, cahing, ACLs, binding, proxyies, global parameters).

-Bitnami helm charts if used to define a reverse proxy via a Kubernetes Deployment (type of controller used to manage a set of pods that is responsible for replicating and scaling the proxy pods).
+Bitnami helm charts ([Helm chart project on DockerHub](https://hub.docker.com/r/bitnamicharts/haproxy)) is used to define a reverse proxy via a Kubernetes Deployment (type of controller used to manage a set of pods that is responsible for replicating and scaling the proxy pods).

+See [HAProxy documentation](https://www.haproxy.com/documentation/kubernetes/latest/community/install/kubernetes/) for mode detail on its configuration, and [HAPEE-LB technical documentation](https://www.haproxy.com/documentation/hapee/latest/onepage/) about detailed features and settings (e.g filters, logging, caching, ACLs, binding, proxies, global parameters).

 ## Installation of ui-apis-gateway-system-haproxy
-The reverse proxy and its load balancing as cluster's entrypoint is implemented via HAProxy packaged by [Helm project](haproxy).
+The reverse proxy and its load balancing as cluster's entrypoint is implemented via HAProxy packaged by Bitnami Helm chart for HAProxy project.

+The [HAProject helm chart project is a GitHub sub-project](https://github.com/bitnami/charts/tree/main/bitnami/haproxy) of all Bitnami projects.

 Deployment in an environment is performed via the Helm command line: